-The answer is to create a team that combines skilled and experienced workers with fresh and promising sales talent.
+The answer is to create a sales talent pipeline that combines skilled and experienced workers with fresh and promising sales talent.
 Don’t put all your eggs in one basket: create an atmosphere where the more senior workers can guide and help to train the less experienced workers.
 If you develop a flexible approach to talent, it will, in the long run, help you to develop a high-performing sales team.

 Always be recruiting